xLevadeer/RMAS/README.md

-# RMAS
+# Restrictive Measures Algorithmic Solution
-Restrictive Measures Algorithmic Solution - a C# console app game
+a C# console app game to play with a partner

 The RMAS is a C# ConsoleApp game for caging a partner.
 There is no explicit imagery or content aside from text stating names of things like "user caged" or "phallic photos count".